overlookinfra/fossa-scan-pe/README.md

   * License Detail: `License Template`, `Discovered License(s)`
   * Email: Your Email

-Not that you must use exactly the above selections, otherwise the HTML will be incorrectly formatted.
+Important Note: you must use exactly the above selections, otherwise the HTML will be incorrectly formatted.

 I hope to fix that in the future.